Giving Compass' Take:

 - Four philanthropy leaders share how focusing on proximate leadership and supporting community assets can bring more powerful social change.

-- How can individual donors support community expertise and empower that type of leadership?
+- How can you support community expertise and empower this type of leadership?

 - Learn more about bolstering proximity to increase equity.